CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 to be timed is wrapped with calls to *ice\_timer\_start* and *ice\_timer\_stop*.
 Finally, *ice\_timer\_print* writes the results to the log file.
 The optional “stats" argument (true/false) prints additional statistics.
+The "stats" argument can be set by the ``timer_stats`` namelist.
 Calling *ice\_timer\_print\_all* prints all of the timings at once, rather than having to call each individually.
 Currently, the timers are set up as in :ref:`timers`.
 Section :ref:`addtimer` contains instructions for adding timers.

 The timings provided by these timers are not mutually exclusive.
-For example, the column timer (5) includes the timings from 6–10, and subroutine *bound* (timer 15) is called from many different places in the code, including the dynamics and advection routines.
+For example, the Column timer includes the timings from several other timers, while timer Bound is called from many different places in the code, including the dynamics and advection routines.
+The Dynamics, Advection, and Column timers do not overlap and represent most of the overall model work.

 The timers use *MPI\_WTIME* for parallel runs and the F90 intrinsic *system\_clock* for single-processor runs.